RAS-University/robotic-courses/docs/kinematics.md

 In this chapter, we focus on 2D coordinate transformations—specifically, **pure translations** and **pure rotations** for planar (serial) robots.

 ![Coordinate Transformations in 2D : Mapping Part 1](https://www.youtube.com/watch?v=H_94DTWd8ck&list=PL1YrgW7ROFofBqPGiWAmTqIwDc5SrzZrA&index=2)
-> An introduction to 2D translations and rotations
+> This video gives you an introduction to 2D translations and rotations.
+>
+><sub> Coordinate Transformations in 2D (Part 1)| Mapping | Robotics 101.
+YouTube video, 22 May 2022.
+Available at: https://www.youtube.com/watch?v=K_xIJBlbjg4&list=PL1YrgW7ROFofBqPGiWAmTqIwDc5SrzZrA&t=1s

 ![Coordinate Transformations in 2D : Mapping Part 2](https://www.youtube.com/watch?v=TWTMoFvcBFc&list=PL1YrgW7ROFofBqPGiWAmTqIwDc5SrzZrA&index=3)
 > Explains how translations and rotations combine simultaneously
+>
+><sub> Coordinate Transformations in 2D (Part 2)| Mapping | Robotics 101.
+YouTube video, 27 May 2022.
+Available at: https://www.youtube.com/watch?v=TWTMoFvcBFc&list=PL1YrgW7ROFofBqPGiWAmTqIwDc5SrzZrA&index=3

 ![Coordinate Transformations in 2D : Mapping Part 3](https://www.youtube.com/watch?v=R_hxO5xBYfI&list=PL1YrgW7ROFofBqPGiWAmTqIwDc5SrzZrA&index=4)
 > Discusses how to handle successive coordinate transformations step by step
+>
+><sub> Coordinate Transformations in 2D (Part 3)| Mapping | Robotics 101.
+YouTube video, 27 May 2022.
+Available at: https://www.youtube.com/watch?v=R_hxO5xBYfI&list=PL1YrgW7ROFofBqPGiWAmTqIwDc5SrzZrA&index=4

 As you've seen, a **general motion in the plane** can be described by a combination of translations and rotations around the origin.
 A sequence of translations and rotations comes up against the fact that the translation is a vector addition while the rotation a matrix multiplication.